georgeadamson/postcss-merge-selectors/README.md

   {
     groups : [
       {
         selectorFilter : /.\foo/, // (String|RegExp) to find several selectors as candidates for merge.
-Default /.*/ promote : true            // (Boolean) to place the grouped selectors where the last match was found in the css.
-Default false
+Default /.*/ will match all so good luck with that :/ promote : true            // (Boolean) true to place the grouped selectors where the last match was found in the css. false (default) will place them where the first match was found.
       }
       ...
     ]